ryanklee/think-taink/docs/implementation_plan.md

 - [ ] Design system for publication-ready figure generation as part of the Visualization and Reporting Module Application Service, ensuring compatibility with best practices for reproducibility in AI research
 - [ ] Develop framework for visualizing ethical considerations and potential biases in AI experiments within the Visualization and Reporting Module Application Service
 - [ ] Plan for integration of explainable AI techniques in visualization and reporting processes as part of the Visualization and Reporting Module Application Service
+- [ ] Implement a 3D visualization tool for complex multi-agent interactions and environmental dynamics
+- [ ] Design a system for generating interactive, web-based reports that allow for dynamic exploration of experimental results
+- [ ] Develop a visualization tool for tracking the evolution of trait bundles and their impact on agent behaviors over time
+- [ ] Create a visual interface for comparing multiple experiments side-by-side, highlighting key differences and similarities

 ## 7. Ethics Framework Enhancement Planning
 - [x] Develop comprehensive ethical guidelines for AI behavioral experiments within the EthicsFramework Domain Service